gurusha01/Human_or_AI/Readme.md

 2. Open your web browser and navigate to [http://localhost:8000/](http://localhost:8000/).

 3. In the WebUI:
-   - Select the conference name.
+   - Select the conference name and split.
    - Click the 'Load Papers' button.
    - Select the desired paper number and click "Load Reviews" to view the reviews.